What is Psychosynthesis counselling?

 Such techniques can help you harness your potential for healing and self-transformation as well as help access your inner wisdom.

 Note, however, that they are chosen to suit the client's personality or immediate needs and it would be irresponsible to assume that they alone could heal the client.
 Indeed, the process and success of therapeutic counselling is greatly influenced by the relationship between the client and the counsellor, which remains the most healing contingent.
-This relationship is there to provide a safe container for the client to unload powerful feelings and share/explore thoughts and insights.
+Henceforth, the therapeutic relationship is there to provide a safe container for the client to unload powerful feelings and share/explore thoughts and insights.